Onelinerhub/onelinerhub/python-scikit-learn/how-to-get-best-estimator-from-grid-search-cv-copy.md

-# How to get best estimator from grid search CV COPY
+# How to get best estimator from grid search CV

 ```python
 from sklearn import svm, datasets, model_selection